-They were hiring budtenders for between $15 and $20 per hour, while a general manager could make anywhere between $70,000 and $120,000 a year.
+They were hiring budtenders for between $15 and $20 per hour.
+A general manager could make anywhere between $70,000 and $120,000 a year.
 The other companies were hiring people within a similar salary range.

 Applicants were told to bring resumes, and some filled out applications while there.
 Overall, about 400 were registered for the job fair, a city official said.

-Additionally, Garden State Greenz co-owner Frank Robertson explained they had been approved by the CCB, along with planning board approval and state approval for their conditional license.
+Garden State Greenz co-owner Frank Robertson explained the CCB had approved them.
+They also have planning board approval and state approval for their conditional license.

-Garden State Greenz co-owner Brian Markey said he was unsure when they would open, noting there would be limited supply in the adult-use cannabis market in the short term.
+However, Garden State Greenz co-owner Brian Markey said he was unsure when they would open.
+He lamented there would be limited supply in the adult-use cannabis market in the short term.

-Nevertheless, they hope to open by March 2023, although they were also realistic in saying it’s still up in the air.
+Nevertheless, they hope to open by March 2023.
+However, they were also realistic in saying it’s still up in the air.

 “It’s still up in the air,” Markey added.